Different forms of first order spin-orbit motion and their utility in spin matching in electron storage rings: Abstract

 \section{Abstract}

 We derive the first order phase space dependence of spin-orbit motion of a particle in an accelerator by expanding the Thomas-BMT equation.
 Different forms can be found in the literature and we show how these are related, and care is taken to include fringe fields.
-The advantages of using these different forms is demonstrated by two examples: a detailed re-derivation of the spin matching conditions by V. I. Ptitsyn for the spin rotators in the Electron Storage Ring (ESR) of the Electron-Ion Collider (EIC) at Brookhaven National Laboratory, and a discussion of the spin matching conditions by D. P. Barber for the anti-symmetric solenoidal spin rotators in the eRHIC Zeroth Order Design.
+The advantages of using certain forms is demonstrated by a detailed re-derivation of the spin matching conditions by V. Ptitsyn for the spin rotators in the Electron Storage Ring (ESR) of the Electron-Ion Collider (EIC) at Brookhaven National Laboratory.